Puzzling the 120-cell: Rings to ribs

 \begin{theorem} \mbox{} \begin{enumerate} \item At most six inner ribs are used in any puzzle. \item At most six outer ribs are used in any puzzle. \item At most ten inner and outer ribs are used in any puzzle. \end{enumerate} \end{theorem}

 \begin{proof} The stereographic projection map $\rho$ is equivariant: $\rho$ transports the twisted action on $S^3$ to the $\SO(3)$ action on $\RR^3$.
 That is, $\rho$ respects the $S^2$ symmetry about the identity in $S^3$.
-Thus any two cells in a given sphere (antarctic, southern temperate, and so on) are identical, after projection, in $\RR^3$.
+Thus any two cells in a given layer (at fixed distance from the south pole) are congruent in $\RR^3$, after projection.
 Also, any pair of cells in different layers are different, due to the growth of $d\rho/d\alpha$.

-Examining the table in \refprop{Ring}, we see that the each inner rib contains exactly two antarctic cells.
-By the table in \refsec{Layers}, there are exactly 12 cells in the antarctic sphere.
+Examining the table in \refprop{Ring}, we see that the each inner rib contains exactly two cells adjacent to the south pole.
+By the table in \refsec{Layers}, there are exactly 12 such cells.
 Part (\ref{6 inner ribs}) follows.
-We prove part (\ref{6 outer ribs}) by examining the tropic of Capricorn and we prove part (\ref{10 ribs}) using the southern temperate zone.
-A color-coded guide is provided in \reffig{CellsInRibs}. \end{proof}
+We prove part (\ref{6 outer ribs}) by examining the layer at distance $2\pi/5$ and we prove part (\ref{10 ribs}) using the layer at distance $\pi/3$.
+A colour-coded guide is provided in \reffig{CellsInRibs}. \end{proof}